 Lamaze classes are only taught by their professional Lamaze Certified Childbirth Educators (LCCE).
 This is their way of ensuring that you are being taught the right techniques and are given the right information.
 Certified Instructors are available in a wide range of areas, and you can find one in your region online through the Lamaze website.
-Online classes are also available for your ease.
+Online classes are also available.

-The Healthy Start Birth Prep Challenge is taught by me Suzzie Vehrs.
-I am certified as a doula and in providing childbirth education through Birth Arts International.
+Birth Undone is taught by me, Suzzie Vehrs.
+I am a Birth Arts International certified doula and childbirth educator.
 I also have a Bachelor of Science in Economics through Brigham Young University.

-How Much Do Lamaze Classes Cost Compared to the Healthy Start Birth Prep Challenge
+How Much Do Lamaze Classes Cost Compared To Birth Undone

 Lamaze classes typically cost between $150-$350.
 The cost depends on the region and instructor.
 Some of the less expensive classes are weekend classes or shortened condensed classes.

 Birth Undone is $347.